-A Rule is user-definable and generates Alarms in Symphony.
-Alarms can occur as a result of a video event (such as video motion detection) or a signal from another device (such as I/O devices).
-The Rules Summary dialog box lists all the current Rules and allows you to add, edit, delete, disable and enable each one.
+A rule generates alarms in Symphony.
+Alarms can occur as a result of an event (such as motion detected) or a signal from another device (such as a door access device).

+You must configure the Event, Action, and Schedule for each rule.